Slinkter/MyAppGlass/tutorial.md

 *   **Documentation**: While some JSDoc comments exist, a more comprehensive documentation (e.g., Storybook for components, API documentation) could enhance developer experience.
 *   **Backend Security**: Ensure Firebase Functions have proper authentication, authorization, and input validation to prevent vulnerabilities.
 *   **Environment Variables**: Ensure sensitive information (e.g., API keys) is properly managed using environment variables and not hardcoded.
 (The `cross-env` usage suggests this is already being done for `VITE_API_URL`).
-*   **Redux Toolkit Best Practices**: If Redux Toolkit is used extensively, ensure best practices like "slices" and "thunks" are consistently applied.

 ## Step-by-Step Tutorial Outline (How to Build This Project from Scratch)